End Point Assessment Services

 Stained glass craftsperson

-The broad purpose of the occupation is the research, design, craft, construction and fitting of stained glass.
-This includes conservation and restoration of stained glass as well as working on new commissions or architectural projects.
+Stained Glass Craftspeople are specialist practitioners who undertake the research, design, craft, construction, and installation of stained glass.
+Their work includes both the conservation and restoration of historic stained glass and the creation of new commissions or architectural projects.

 Assessment Methods